 We offer a broad continuum of special education services at P.S.
 321. We have many students with IEPs in general education classes who receive services either from a SETSS (Special Education Teacher Support Services) teacher in a push-in or pull our model or from related service providers.
 We have on staff speech therapists, occupational therapists, physical therapists, and guidance counselors.
 We have at least one Integrated Co-Taught (ICT) Inclusion class per grade that has a mix of students with special needs and general education students randomly selected.
 Liz McCormack is in charge of student support services, including special education and AIS.

 To learn more about the process of student evaluation and services provided, please see the NYC DOE’s parent guide to special education services.
 If you are the parent of a student entering Kindergarten, please see the NYC DOE’s parent orientation guide to Kindergarten.
 Additional Special Education resources can be found here.

 Academic Intervention Services (AIS) and Response To Intervention (RTI)

 One of our top priorities as a school is to meet the needs of all learners as we strive to meet high standards of performance.
 As part of the mandated New York State RTI (Response to Intervention) program, students who are not meeting standard must be identified and carefully assessed so that they get additional support such as Extended Day and small group work both in the classroom and with an intervention teacher when possible.
 Assessment tools such as running records help us to identify students who need extra support, as well as ongoing informal assessments, and, for older children, test scores.
-Dana Rappaport is the Assistant Principal in charge of AIS.
+Elizabeth McCormack is the Assistant Principal in charge of AIS.
 We are fortunate to have an outstanding group of related service providers and special educators who generously share their expertise and help us to decide how best to meet the needs of children who need additional support.

 There are three tiers to RTI.